basylic-team/basylic-python-client/README.md

 # Basic usage

-To access the API, credentials must be provided.
-We recommend you to store those credentials in environment variables called `BASYLIC_USER_KEY` and `BASYLIC_USER_PASSWORD`.
+To access the API, refresh and access tokens should be provided.
+You can access your Refresh token via the Portal interface.
+Then, we recommend you to store its value in environment variable `BASYLIC_REFRESH_TOKEN`.

 ```
 from basylic import Basylic